places-to-visit-in-phuentsholing

 When you're crossing, you'll notice immediately how different the two sides feel.
 The Indian side is all noise and hustle, while the Bhutanese side feels like someone turned the volume down by half.
 Weird but fascinating.

 Spend a morning here watching old guys doing tai chi, young couples sneaking romantic moments, and monks checking their smartphones (yes, really).
-The small temple in the middle is painted in these crazy bright colors that pop against the greenery.
+The small temple in the middle is painted in these crazy bright colours that pop against the greenery.
+If you’re into spirituality or just looking for calm during your phuentsholing sightseeing, this is a great place to spend some time.

 Listen up - Karbandi Monastery is about 9km uphill from town, and the taxis will try to charge you an arm and a leg to get there.
 Pay it.
 It's worth every ngultrum.